usmansbk/blog-draft/markdowns/redux.md

 function addTodo() {
     const input = document.getElementById('input').value; // UI
     const description = input.value;

     todos.push(description); // State manipulation
-    input.value = '';  // UI manipulation
+    input.value = '';  // DOM manipulation

     localStorage.setItem("todos", JSON.stringify(todos)); // Secretely using the local storage.
 Not cool!
 }
 ```

-Why is this code bad?
-Because the `addTodo` does more than one thing.
-It updates the state, then tries to clear the input form, then finally save the todos in local storage.
+The `addTodo` function is bad because it does more than one thing.
+It updates the state, manipulates the DOM, and finally access the local storage.
 It doesn't really do one thing as the name specifies.
+This makes it hard to test and manage.